The Google outage killed Android phones, showing how fragile tech ecosystems are

 For example, stock Android uses Google Photos as the default gallery app, and while that service was down you couldn't view images stored on your phone, unless you'd downloaded an alternative or knew how to find them through your Files app (which many people likely won't).

 Perhaps a bigger issue was the default Google Contacts app going down.
 We found we couldn't view contacts stored in the cloud.
-Sure, it's 2020, so many people prefer social media over traditional calling and texting, but the loss of Contacts wiped out the 'traditional' use of a smartphone.
+Sure, it's 2020, and lots of us use social media to keep in touch rather than traditional calling and texting, but the loss of Contacts meant that what are still essential features for many people were unavailable.

-Those are some of the bigger apps that went down, killing off some of the most important functions of smartphones, but they weren't all - Google News went down, so you couldn't swipe to the side of your home page to see the top stories.
-Gmail's outage made checking your emails impossible (if you use Google's email app, obviously).
-Podcasts was down too.
+Those are some of the bigger apps that went down, but they weren't the only ones – Google News went down, so you couldn't swipe to the side of your home page to see the top stories; Gmail's outage made checking your emails impossible (if you use Google's email app, obviously); and Podcasts was down too.

-It's worth noting that not all Google apps stopped: we found searching worked just fine, and members of the TechRadar team reported Google Pay still worked.
-But still, the outage knocked out many key functions of Android phones.
+It's worth noting that not all Google apps stopped working: we found searching worked just fine, and members of the TechRadar team reported the Google Pay still worked.
+But millions of people have been inconvenienced to varying degrees.

 Avoiding the mistakes of the past

-Many companies rely on the Google suite to function; productivity likely took a nose-dive when the outage began.
-A huge swathe of the population (if stats are to be believed, around 72%) of the world uses Android, and though it's not clear how many of that percentage uses 'stock' Android (so felt the full force of the outage), it's likely many people found their phones figurately 'dead' for the duration of the event.
+Many companies rely on the Google suite to function, and so productivity likely took a nosedive when the outage began.
+A huge swathe of the population (if stats are to be believed, around 72%) of the world uses Android, and though it's not clear how many of that percentage uses 'stock' Android, and so felt the full force of the outage, it's likely that many people found their phones were seriously hobbled for the duration of the event.

-The Google outage is the biggest recent wake-up call to remind us that big tech ecosystems are delicate endeavors.
-If we trust all our information or tasks to one tech giant, when it falls, we fall harder.
+The Google outage is the latest wake-up call to remind us that big tech ecosystems are fragile things – and that if we rely on one tech giant to manage all our services and data, when it falls, we fall with it.

 So what's the solution?
-We could say 'stop the monopolistic practices of tech mega-corporations', but such a sentiment could only be followed by a bitter laugh, for how implausible such a suggestion is.
+We could demand that authorities do more to clamp down on the monopolistic practices of tech mega-corporations, but there's little prospect of that happening any time soon.

-Perhaps it's just a reminder to mix and match your tech products a bit.
-Maybe buy an Android phone and an Apple tablet or vice versa; get an Amazon Alexa smart home hub and use Microsoft software on your computer.
+Perhaps this is just a reminder to mix and match your tech products and providers a bit.
+Maybe buy an Android phone and an Apple tablet, or vice versa; get an Amazon Alexa smart home hub, and use Microsoft software on your computer.

-Embrace the strong points of every company's products, rather than giving into tech tribalism and becoming a 'fanboy' (for want of a better word) for any company.
-The further you invest in any one ecosystem, the more you lose when it eventually falls apart.
+Embrace the strong points of different company's products and services, rather than giving into tech tribalism and becoming a 'fanboy' (for want of a better word) for, and reliant on, a single company.
+The deeper you're invested in any one ecosystem, the more you stand to lose if and when it fails.